 The classification of beef

-Their quality is also measured by greater uniformity in the weight of the carcasses and their genetic background.
+"Their quality is also measured by a greater uniformity in the weight of the carcasses and their genetic background."

-In our butchery, only products of the two best grades, AAA for our Quebec beef and Prime for our Prince Edward Island selection, are offered.
+"In our butcher shop, only products of the two highest grades, namely AAA for our beef from Quebec and Prime for our Prince Edward Island selection, are offered."

-THE RANKS
+THE GRADES

 PRIME